NauticEd Sailing Certification

 While on the water experience is essential, the safe operation of a sailboat and responsibility for the crews lives also rests with understanding the vast amount of theory presented on Nauticed.
 NauticEd provides the medium for documenting everything in one place, your theory skills, your practical experience and your time spent with a professional instructor.

 Often times, a sailor has enough experience to be an extremely accomplished sailor yet has had no professional practical schooling.
-Under any other certification system, this sailor goes unrecognized.
+Under any other sailing certificate system, this sailor goes unrecognized.
 However, charter companies will happily accept this sailor based on a qualifying logbook resume.
-Hence, the NauticEd Sailing Certificate provides a means for the sailor to be recognized without professional practical schooling.
+Hence, the NauticEd Sailing Resume provides a means for the sailor to be recognized without professional practical schooling.

 With NauticEd, sailing schools can do what they enjoy most and what they do best - teach practical skills on the water.
 Students show up at a practical school with the theory out of the way and an equal base level of understanding.
 The student spends more time on the water and gains a real appreciation for the wind in their face, the exhilaration and the fun.

-Finally, in the electronic age, there is no reason for a certification to take weeks or months to be awarded.
-With NauticEd, once the student is qualified, they instantly gain their certification and it can be downloaded immediately.
-Upgrades are automatically calculated and instantly awarded by the proprietary NauticEd Certification software.
+Finally, in the electronic age, there is no reason for a sailing certificate to take weeks or months to be awarded.
+With NauticEd, once the student is qualified, they instantly gain their sailing certificate and it can be downloaded immediately.
+Upgrades are automatically calculated and instantly awarded by the proprietary NauticEd Sailing Resume and Certification software.

 Top